manucho7/chat-client/README.md

-Chat application built with react and chatEngine
+Chat application built with reactjs and chatEngine

 # Getting Started with Create React App